Carpinteria Creek Fish Passage Project

 Location of Project: 39.33505974 : -123.70058890 at the Manly Gulch crossing

-Description of Project: This Manly Gulch Coho Access and Habitat Restoration Project will include furthering the development of the previously prepared 65% engineering plans to Draft Final (90%) and Final (100%) Plan set, specifications, and engineers cost estimate, followed by contractor selection, construction, construction support, and post-implement monitoring of the Manly Gulch fish access improvement project.
-The project will consist of restoration and minor realignment of 600 feet of Manly Gulch, a tributary to the Little North Fork of the Big River, to connect Manly Gulch directly to the Little North Fork.
-The objectives of the project are to eliminate annual juvenile coho and steelhead stranding within Manly Gulch due to sediment aggradation and sheet flow through parking areas and the floodplain; providing off-channel high-flow refugia for juvenile salmonids during elevated flows in the Little North Fork of the Big River; and provide access for both juvenile and adult salmonids to over 4,000 feet of spawning and rearing habitat in the upper reaches of Manly Gulch identified by Ross Taylor and Associates (2007).
-The direct connection Manly Gulch to the Little North Fork will improve both flow conveyance and sediment transport continuity within Manly Gulch from upstream of the project area to the Little North Fork, thus improving geomorphic function, reduce risk of fish stranding, and create fisheries habitat.
-Additionally, implementing the Manly Gulch Fish Access and Habitat Restoration Project should alleviate the need for channel realignment maintenance by State Parks.
-While the focus of this project design is on access for endangered coho salmon, the improved habitat and access will also benefit steelhead trout and Pacific Lamprey.
+Description of Project: The project will consist of restoration and minor realignment of 600 feet of Manly Gulch, a tributary to the Little North Fork of the Big River, to connect Manly Gulch directly to the Little North Fork.
+The project will eliminate annual juvenile coho and steelhead stranding within Manly Gulch due to sediment aggradation and sheet flow through parking areas and the floodplain; providing off-channel high-flow refugia for juvenile salmonids during elevated flows in the Little North Fork of the Big River; and provide access for both juvenile and adult salmonids to over 4,000 feet of spawning and rearing habitat in the upper reaches of Manly Gulch identified by Ross Taylor and Associates (2007).

 Description of why this barrier is a high priority project: The PAD lists the Manly Gulch barrier is a temporal barrier; however, a fish passage assessment performed by Ross Taylor & Associates (RTA,2007) classifies it as a RED (100%) barrier for both adult and juvenile salmonid ingress and egress to and from Manly Gulch.

-The name(s) of the recovery plans and the specific task that name this barrier as a high priority: While Manly Gulch is not specifically mentioned in the CDFW or NOAA coho recovery plans, a fish passage assessment performed by Ross Taylor & Associates (RTA 2007) recommends that “State Parks consider the treatment of this location as a “high priority” stream” by re-establishing the natural channel alignment of Manly Gulch with riffles and pools and installing a property sized crossing under Camp Road.
-Additionally, CDFW has awarded $469,326 to this project through FRGP and NOAA has awarded $40,000 from the NOAA/TU partnership.
-Scott Monday is the CDFW FRGP Grantor Project Manager and Joe Pecharich is the NOAA Restoration Center contract for the NOAA award.
+The name(s) of the recovery plans and the specific task that name this barrier as a high priority: A fish passage assessment performed by Ross Taylor & Associates (RTA 2007) recommends that “State Parks consider the treatment of this location as a “high priority” stream” by re-establishing the natural channel alignment of Manly Gulch with riffles and pools and installing a property sized crossing under Camp Road.

 The California Fish Passage Forum has nine overall objectives.
 This project will help to address: